Mediterranean Garden in India: Deccan, Rajasthan, and Hill Stations

 Paving and Surfaces

-• Kota stone or Jaisalmer sandstone in warm tones
+• Jaisalmer sandstone in warm golden tones — the most authentically Mediterranean-looking Indian stone

 Water Features